 One of my favorite things for weeds is my chickens.
 Left to run between the beds, they scratch up the soil looking for bugs, taking the weeds along.
 The weeds are either eaten or they die from being out of the soil.
 And of course, I can’t forget the horses.
 The yard was so overgrown with weeds last year that I enlisted the horses from next door.
 They’re rescue horses that had been starved, so my yard was like an all-day buffet to them!
 They took it down in no time.

 Let ’em Grow

-And lastly, if you can’t beat ‘em, join ‘em.
+And lastly, if you can’t beat ’em, join ’em.
 Give in and let those weeds grow.
 Then turn them under with a tiller and make a cover crop out of them.
 Or, as is the case in my front yard, it’s full of moss.
 The area is too dark and moist to grow much of anything else.
 So now I have quite a few different kinds of moss, and it stays green all year.
 And weeds in the grass?
-There was a study done at Duke University not too long ago that looked at the effects grass heights had on weed growth.
-Turns out, the longer the grass blade, the less weeds there are.
+There was a study held at Duke University not too long ago that looked at the effects grass heights had on weed growth.
+Turns out, the longer the grass blade, the fewer weeds there are.
 So let the weeds go and cut your grass longer next time.
 It’ll take a while for the weeds to die back, but it’ll work.

 From nettles to dandelion greens, there are all kinds of edible “weeds” out there.
 Get a book on the subject and you may be able to start harvesting the very weeds you’ve been working so hard to prevent!